 American sculptor and performance artist, Chris Burden, who was known for his works in the extreme, passed away May 10, 2015.
 Many of his works were best described as “shocking”, and the radical nature of his work is what set him apart from other twentieth century American artists.
 His performance pieces were often depictions of violence in which he was always his own victim: he was crucified to a Volkswagen Beetle, had viewers push pins into his body, was kicked down two flights of stairs, and in the case of the piece being discussed, “Shoot” (1971), he was shot.

-Burden’s work forces spectators through the shock of the lived imagery not only to review but deeply analyze their own moral selves, the profound nature of misery, and the undeniable reality of pain.
-In a time when society has become desensitized to the excess of violent imagery through the media, he pushes the audience to recognize the reality of suffering, agony, and desperation.
+Burden’s work forces spectators through the shock of the lived imagery not only to review but deeply analyze their moral selves, the profound nature of misery and the undeniable reality of pain.
+At a time when society has become desensitized to the excess of violent imagery through the media, he pushes the audience to recognize the reality of suffering, agony and desperation.

 What happened during Shoot

 “Shoot” is 8 seconds of footage, filmed on November 19, 1971, in a gallery located in Santa Ana, California named “F Space.”
-With only a handful of his friends in attendance, he proceeded with the piece that he had already announced the intention of to the editors of an art journal called Avalanche.
-With the small number of people in attendance, he performed what was likely his most shocking of pieces.
+With only a handful of his friends in attendance, he proceeded with the piece that he had already announced the intention to the editors of an art journal called Avalanche1.
+With a small number of people in attendance, he performed what was likely his most shocking piece.
 “Shoot” featured Burden, who was only 25 years old at the time, being shot in the arm at close range by a friend with a rifle.
 The danger in this piece was obvious, all it took was being off a few inches and Burden could have been killed.

 Even Burden wasn’t immune to the shock of being shot in the arm, as he quickly walks off screen.
 Burden implores viewers to listen to the sound of the empty shell as it collides onto the ground.
 The imagery of the shot man stumbling forward is one that is difficult to forget.